Ukraine Security Guarantees

 John Whittingdale Conservative, Maldon Does the Minister agree that transparency is crucial if creators are to understand where their works are being used by AI developers?
 Can he therefore assure me that the Government will legislate on transparency whatever the outcome of the consultation on copyright reform?
 Chris Bryant The Minister of State, Department for Culture, Media and Sport, Minister of […]

-Sir John Whittingdale MP holds Westminster Hall Debate on the Future funding of the BBC
+Sir John Whittingdale MP, speaks in Westminster Hall Debate on the Petition to call another General Election